 You’ll also have to be very careful near the ocean.
 The lava creates a hissing cloud of steam and glass that is toxic to inhale.
 Again, state officials are very good at regulating foot traffic around the lava, but you should still be careful to keep your distance from the plume.

 State officials are working hard to create a more permanent lava viewing platform after the most recent eruption changed the Big Island’s landscape.
 Stay tuned to this site for more information about Kilauea lava viewing as it becomes available.

-You can save yourself some time by joining a tour to the lava flow.
-Local experts run hikes and bike rides to the most recent and exposed lava flows on the island.
-Joining a crew means that the hiking will be safer, and it will save you a lot of planning time.
+You can save yourself some time by joining a tour of the lava flow.
+Local experts run hikes and bike rides to the most recent and exposed lava flow on the island.
+Joining a crew means that hiking will be safer, and it will save you a lot of planning time.

 After all, the flows are constantly changing.
 So, no matter how well you plan ahead of time, you’ll have to do research the day you want to go see the lava.
 Relying on an expert will save you that research time, and time is the most valuable resource you have on the Hawaiian islands.

 An expert will also be able to take you right to the hot spot.
 Pun intended.
 You won’t have to go venturing off into a volcano field on foot to find it yourself.
 So, a guide can save you time and effort.
 And it’s really hot out there on the black rocks.

 One of the most exciting ways to see Kilauea’s flow is by taking a boat.
 An experienced tour guide will take you and dozens of other tourists up close to the pour point; the area where lava flows of the Big Island into the Pacific Ocean.